nytta/cobia/README.md

 |weight|optional|int|weight to invoke the service|
 |balanced|optional|boolean|default: false, to detemine whether provider list join loadbalance work of consumer|

+#### Important Note
+`balanced` should be set to the same value for the same provider, even if providers may be distributed across different nodes.

 ### <cobia:reference />

 | name |optional | type | description|